 She walked away.

-Reports cited a salary dispute, but the deeper logic tracks with everything else about her.
-Madison told W Magazine she's "an all-or-nothing person.
-If I do something, it needs to be my whole life.
-I don't know if that's healthy, but it's true."
+Reports cited a salary dispute — Disney and Madison were reportedly "far apart" on compensation — and that may be the whole story.
+But it also tracks with everything else about her.
+She's "an all-or-nothing person.
+If I do something, it needs to be my whole life."
 She left competitive horseback riding for the same reason — she couldn't do it halfway.
-A supporting villain role in someone else's franchise mythology is the opposite of all-or-nothing.
-It's showing up.
-And showing up, for a Nine, is the thing that feels most like disappearing.
+A supporting villain role in someone else's franchise isn't nothing, but it isn't all-or-nothing either.

 "I know who I am as an actor and an artist now.
 I know how I want to feel making a movie.
 It's an emotional job that I'm doing.
 So I'm waiting for something that really speaks to me."